-\ Declared dividend represents the interim dividend declared during the year (N25.00) and final dividend proposed for the preceding year but declared during the current year.

-Earnings per share (basic and diluted) are based on profit after taxation and the weighted average number of issued and fully paid ordinary shares at the end of each financial year.
+^{} Dividend paid represents final dividend proposed for the preceding year but declared during the current year.
+No interim or final dividend was declared Earnings per share (basic and diluted) are based on profit after taxation and the weighted average number of issued and fully paid ordinary shares at the end of each financial year.